 By Mu Guang

-Since I believed in God, I have been confused about God’s name.
+Since I believed in God, I have been confused about.
 The Old Testament records, “the LORD … is my name for ever, and this is my memorial to all generations” (Exo 3:15).
 That’s to say, only Jehovah is God’s name for ever.
 But the New Testament says, “Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved” (Act 4:12).
-This also shows that onlyis God’s name, and that there is none other name except for Jesus.
+This also shows that only Jesus is God’s name, and that there is none other name except for Jesus.
 But why do these words say that God is called Jehovah and also Jesus?
 Isn’t this a contradiction?
 I was wrapped in clouds of doubts and always felt very puzzled about these.
 Although I have consulted many spiritual books and asked some brothers and sisters in the Lord, I still didn’t get a satisfying answer.

 One day, I saw Brother Zhen was online on the Skype.
 I was very happy: Brother Zhen has a good foundation in belief in the Lord.
-When I contacted him before, I found he had a pure understanding of and many unique insights into the, and that what he talked always edified others very much.
+When I contacted him before, I found he had a pure understanding of and many unique insights into the Bible, and that what he talked always edified others very much.
 However, he went to another country to attend the Bible training some time ago, so I have not seen him since then, nor have I seen that he was online.
 Today he finally was online.
 So, I asked him if he had any unexpected gains in the training and I also told him my confusion about God’s name.
 Not knowing what was going on, I didn’t receive Brother Zhen’s reply after waiting for quite a while.

 After supper, I turned on my computer and saw an e-mail from Brother Zhen in the mail-box.
 Then I opened it and read …